Useful Notes / The Presidents of Germany

 - Paul von Hindenburg, former World War One marshal — no party, closest to the conservative German nationalists.
 Became the candidate for the right-wing parties in the second round of voting and defeated the democratic candidate, former chancellor Wilhelm Marx (not related).
 Hindenburg also won because the Communists would rather vote for their own candidate instead for Marx, splitting the anti-Hindenburg vote, and because the Bavarian Catholics supported the Protestant Prussian over the Catholic Rhinelander Marx (oh the irony).
 Although he didn't like the republic much, being a traditional monarchist, he still swore an oath on the constitution.
 He was already 77 years old when elected for the first time, thus making him 84 when reelected in 1932.
 However, at that time he was seen as the only one who could prevent a certain guy from Austria becoming president instead.
 And one year later, he appointed him chancellor.
 Another year later, he died, and Hitler had absolute power.

 - Adolf Hitler — National Socialist.
 Hitler absorbed the state office of President during his tenure as leader of the Third Reich, but he didn't actually use the title.
 Officially out of respect for Hindenburg, unofficially because it was a democratic institution and too reminiscent of the "heriditary" arch-enemy France.
-Hitler created a new office and combined it with his chancellor office, creating the combined office of Führer und Reichskanzler, representing Hitler's dual roles as Chief of State and Chief of Government.
-Technically Hitler had a third role as Führer of the Nazi Party, but the relationship between the Party, the State and the Government was very confusing in the Third Reich (and that's leaving out the military offices Hitler also acquired).
+Hitler merged the Presidency with the Chancellery, creating the combined office of Führer und Reichskanzler, representing Hitler's dual roles as Chief of State and Chief of Government.
+Technically Hitler had a third role as Führer of the Nazi Party, but the relationship between the Party, the State and the Government was very chaotic in the Third Reich (and that's leaving out the military offices Hitler also acquired that confusingly enough made him his own subordinate several times over).
 In practice Hitler was simply the Leader, no qualification required.
 Fun fact: Being born Austrian, he got the German citizenship relatively late, otherwise he wouldn't have been electable at all.

 - Karl Dönitz — National Socialist.
 Supreme commander of Germany's submarines before.
-Hitler decreed before his death that his office would be broken up into a presidential office and a chancellor office again, and Dönitz was handed the Presidential one.
+Hitler decreed before his death that his unique office would be split into the Presidency and Chancellery again, and Dönitz was handed the former.
 Hadn't really much to do after Hitler's suicide and signed Germany's capitulation in May 1945.
 Was arrested by the Allies, brought to court in Nuremberg and served 10 years in Spandau, together with guys like Albert Speer and Rudolf Hess (Göring having committed suicide in Nuremberg.)

 Presidents of post-war Germany: